Filed under:

 Screenshot of the book Rita Hayworth and The Shawshank Redemption by Stephen King (from archive.org)

 And fate didn’t grant him the hope within, and what he had was only taken with the passing of each day.
-Well, the truth is he wasn’t written to be saved.
+Well the truth is he wasn’t written to be saved.
 Like I said already, it’s a story.
 In fact the letter scene from the movie wasn’t even in the book written by Stephen King.
 It was Frank Darabont, the director and screenwriter, who expanded the story of this two-times-mentioned-character from the book.
 But this story has touched me.
 A story of a man wearing his best clothes for his suicide, so that to die with a little dignity, which is all what remains of his in the world.
 I don’t want to stop by saying the writer didn’t even think this much about Brooks.
 I want to know if he could have been saved.
 What if we take Brooks’ story as a description of a real human experience somewhere, or a metaphor, what are to take from this?
 That it’s really a sad story of a man who cannot be saved?

 Saving Brooks

-So, what things should be corrected then?
+What things should be corrected then?
 Well, the things that are very easy to say.
 That he shouldn’t have been hopeless, he should have had imagination.
 He should have dreamt, he should have had courage.
 He shouldn’t have given up.
 He should’ve waited.

 But waiting for what?
 Is it even worth it?
 You know, pushing someone around 70 years old to go on when he has absolutely no one and nothing, just for the sake of us wanting it to look like a happy ending?
 Isn’t it better he escaped from this life, this hell, and perhaps hopefully, start over in the next one?